cbaconnier/laravel-http-pool-callback/readme.md

 ```

 ### Pool the requests and apply the callbacks
-`runAsync` will clone the repositories instances to no infer with other requests and delegate the requests to the native Http::pool() method.
+`runAsync` will clone your repositories instances to no infer with other requests and delegate the requests to the native `Http::pool()` method.
 By doing so, you can still benefit from the `Http` methods and testing helpers.

-When you call `getResponses`, it will returns the default Guzzle `Response` objects.
+When you call `getResponses`, it will returns the default Laravel `Response` objects.
 When you call `getResolved`, it will apply the `callbacks` to the responses and returns the results.

 ```php